JassLyn1001/Portfolio/README.md

 Hi there, my name is Jassica Listyarini.

-I am a young passionate and dedicated data science enthusiast with almost three years of experience in data analysis for climate science.
-Though most of my experiences revolves around developing statistical models and data visualization in the climate field, I also strive to gain more knowledge about the wide use of data science including data collection, data cleaning, exploratory data analysis, machine learning and data storytelling so that I can expand my skillset and build new and amazing things.
+I'm a young, passionate, and dedicated climate data sciences enthusiast with 5+ years of experience in data analysis for climate science.
+Though most of my experiences revolve around developing statistical models for downscaling/bias correction method, I also strive to gain more knowledge about the wide use of machine learning for climate-related research and projects to expand my skill set in becoming a successful climate data scientist.
+Currently, I am working with big data from CMIP6 simulation using ANN model for bias-correction purposes to investigate the impact of climate change on solar energy potential in Indonesia.

 ## My Projects
 --------------